francislewis/no-build-blog/README.md

-# How-to
-A repo full of how to guides for a variety of different things.

-Check out the [website](http://www.francislewis.me/How-to) to find out more.

-# Contributing
-Want to help out?
-Check out the [contributing](http://www.francislewis.me/How-to/contributing/) page.

-#How It Works
+#no-build-blog

 Unlike most blogs that use services like Jekyll and Wordpress etc. This one is a bit different.
-Articles are written in Markdown,
+Articles are written in Markdown, and dynamically added where you want in a webpage.